 Cool Products I found there

-In addition to tour companies at the Travel and Adventure Show, there were also travel product vendors.
+In addition to tour companies at the Travel Adventure Show, there were also travel product vendors.
 Here are a few items I thought were cool.

 Vision Global Wifi – Carry your own high-speed mobile hotspot wherever you go.